What is contraception?

 - “Barrier” contraceptives physically block contact from sperm and/or STIs.

-- A (male) condom placed over the shaft of the penis will physically prevent sperm from entering the womb and fertilising an egg (which prevents pregnancy).
-A condom will also protect you from STIs.
+- A condom is placed over the shaft of the penis will physically prevent sperm from entering the womb and fertilising an egg (which prevents pregnancy).
+A condom is the only form of contraception that will also protect you from STIs.
+They are 98% effective with perfect use and only about 87% effective accounting for human error, so make sure you:

 - When used correctly, a condom is an excellent choice of contraception.
-Easy to use, affordable and it will protect you from both pregnancy and STIs.
-However, there is a small risk of the condom breaking or slipping off during sex (1-12%).
+Easy to use, affordable, and it will protect you from both pregnancy and STIs.
+However, there is a small risk of the condom breaking or slipping off during or after sexual activity.

-- If you prefer condoms, it’s important to be aware of stealthing.
-Stealthing occurs when the condom wearer removes the condom without their partner’s consent.
-Stealthing is a form of sexual assault in many states in Australia.
+It’s important to be aware of stealthing.
+Stealthing is when a person wearing a condom removes it without their partner’s consent.
+Stealthing is a form of sexual assault that is illegal in Tasmania, New South Wales, Victoria, South Australia and the Australian Capital Territory in Australia.

 Oral contraceptives